 As Chair of the PPE Committee, I'm pleased to be able to welcome you to PPE at Oxford.
 PPE is a strong and engaging multidisciplinary degree programme that has been in existence in Oxford for just over 100 years, and successful enough to have inspired many institutions all over the world to initiate similar programmes.
 We are very proud of our course here at Oxford which balances the empirical with the theoretical, and the practical with the abstract.
 Many students are drawn to one of the subjects when they apply only to find that it is another that ultimately interests them by the end of three years, although I hope you will find yourself drawing on elements of all three of the disciplines to which you will be exposed, both as you continue on with your studies, and in your chosen profession.
-PPE is unquestionably a challenging degree, but we believe strongly that the end result is a wellrounded intellect ready to face the future with an informed, critical and questioning mind.
+PPE is unquestionably a challenging degree, but we believe strongly that the end result is a well-rounded intellect ready to face the future with an informed, critical and questioning mind.
 I very much hope you enjoy the next three years.

+Professor Paul Martin

-Professor Thomas Sinclair Chair of the PPE Committee Associate Professor of Philosophy & Fellow and Tutor in Philosophy, Wadham College
+Chair of the PPE Committee

+Associate Professor of Politics, Department of Politics and International Relations

+Tutorial Fellow in Politics, Wadham College